segunkayode1/lox/README.md

 $ cmake --build . && ./lox
 ```

-finsished and implemented chapter 4.
+finished and implemented chapter 4.
-finsished and implemented chapter 5.
+finished and implemented chapter 5.
 finsihed and implemented chapter 6.
 finsihed and implemented chapter 7.
 finsihed and implemented chapter 8.
 finsihed and implemented chapter 9.